SIPp

 3PCC

 3PCC stands for 3rd Party Call Control.
 3PCC is described in RFC 3725.
-While this feature was first developped to allow 3PCC like scenarios, it can also be used for every case where you would need one SIPp to talk to several remotes.
+While this feature was first developed to allow 3PCC like scenarios, it can also be used for every case where you would need one SIPp to talk to several remotes.

 In order to keep SIPp simple (remember, it's a test tool!), one SIPp instance can only talk to one remote.
-Which is an issue in 3PCC call flows, like call flow I (SIPp beeing a controller):
+Which is an issue in 3PCC call flows, like call flow I (SIPp being a controller):

 Scenario file: 3pcc-A.xml (original XML file)